51

 Department: Nursing, Midwifery & Health

-I am currently the Programme Lead for the newly approved Community Sppecialist Pathway Qualification (District Nursing, General Practice Nursing, Adult Social Care Nursing and Community Childrens Nursing).
-I am also still the Programme Lead for the current Higher Apprenticeship Specialist Practice in District Nursing (HA-SPDN) PG/Dip and MSc, and also teach across pre-registration modules.
-I currently have a third year pre-registration Personal Tutor (PT) group.
 I am an external examiner at Queen Margaret University in Edinburgh and a Fellow of the Higher Education Academy (FHEA).
 In 2023, I was awarded the title of Queens Nurse from the QNI, reflecting my ongoing commitment and dedication to supporting and improving community nursing services.

 I returned to frontline clinical practice in April 2020 due to the COVID-19 pandemic as a District Nursing Specialist Practice Teacher.
-I later returned to the University in a substantive post in February 2021.
+I then later returned to the University in a substantive post in February 2021.
 I still hold a clinical contract and continue to work as a District Nurse in Newcastle, often in out of hours services.
-I have also gained my Non-Medical Prescribing qualification (V300) where my prescribing interests predominantly lie in palliative care, anticipatory prescribing and managing long-term conditions, including acute exacerbations.
+I have also gained my Non-Medical Prescribing qualification (V300), where my prescribing interests predominantly lie in palliative care, anticipatory prescribing and managing long-term conditions, including acute exacerbations.

 Kevin Murphy

-Lone working in community dursing settings
+Lone working in community nursing settings

 Perception of risk in community nursing settings